5 Steps Smart Sellers Take to Generate Multiple Offers

 1. Price it aggressively.
 Homes that get multiple offers are often sold in an "auction" atmosphere.
 If you think back to the last auction you saw on TV or participated in online, you'll remember this basic element of Auctions 101: the starting price is lower, sometimes quite a bit lower than the final sale price.

 It's the low list or starting price that gets people excited about the possibility of scoring a great value, whether they're bidding on an antique Chinese pug figurine on eBay or on your home.
-When it comes to your home, it's that same low-price-seeking excitement that will cause many more buyers to show up and view your home than if listed at a higher price point.
+When it comes to your home, it's that same low-price-seeking excitement that will cause many more buyers to show up and view your home than if it was listed at a higher price.

-In real estate, more showings are an inescapable prerequisite to more offers.
+In real estate, more exposure and showings are what help bring in the most offers.

 Sellers who receive multiple offers price their properties from a retailer’s or auctioneer’s perspective.
 Review recent comparable sales data with your Realtor and then do your best to list your home at a slight discount compared to the recent neighborhood sales.
 This strategy will get buyers’ attention.

 2. Give buyers and brokers ample access.
 Put yourself in your target buyer's shoes.
 Say there are 40 homes on the market which meet their specifications in terms of bedrooms, bathrooms, square footage, price range, and location.
 And 25 of those top the list.
 But they only have time to see 8 today.
 If the buyer's broker can't get into your house today because you have so many restrictions around showing it, your home could very well miss out on a showing with this qualified, motivated buyer.